- Home

 Strategic Plan Executive Summary

 The Center for Functional Nanomaterials (CFN) is a Nanoscale Science Research Center operated for the U.S. Department of Energy (DOE) at Brookhaven National Laboratory (BNL).
-As a national scientific user facility, the CFN mission is to empower nanoscience research, by providing essential capabilities and technical expertise, achieving breakthrough discoveries through internal research, and swiftly adapting to evolving national research priorities.
-CFN uniqueness stems from positive synergies among the expert staff, talented facility users, portfolio of distinctive nanoscience instruments, and a core commitment to collaborative research.
-The CFN drives nanoscience advances through innovative research methodologies and by supporting cutting-edge capabilities to address complex materials challenges with agility.
-An adaptable model positions the facility to respond effectively to national research priorities as they emerge.
-The Five-year Strategic Plan is guided by the ethos of acceleration, embodied in three core nanoscience Themes and two Crosscutting elements, which define a unique CFN identity reflecting the technical expertise of the staff and guiding development of new, state-of-the-art facilities.
+As a national scientific user facility, the CFN mission is to empower nanoscience research, by providing essential capabilities and technical expertise, achieving breakthrough discoveries through internal research, and rapidly adapting to evolving national research priorities.
+CFN strategy emphasizes adaptiveness, such that we impact current national initiatives, and acceleration, where we empower the community to innovate more rapidly.

-The focus of Theme Two is Accelerated Nanomaterial Discovery, which seeks to implement artificial intelligence and machine learning to streamline the material synthesis-characterizationanalysis loop.
+- AI-Accelerated Nanomaterial Discovery: Implement artificial intelligence and machine learning (AI/ML) to streamline the material synthesis-characterization-analysis loop.
 While historically the discovery and development of new materials has followed an iterative process of synthesis, measurement, and modeling, suitable integration of advanced characterization, robotics, and machine-learning can potentially radically accelerate this process.
-The CFN has an established record of discovering nanomaterials by applying new materials synthesis strategies, advanced characterization, and machine-learning.
+The CFN has an established record of discovering nanomaterials by applying new materials synthesis strategies, advanced characterization, and machine learning.
 Integrating these efforts will enable autonomous platforms for iteratively exploring material parameter spaces, which have potential to revolutionize materials science by uncovering fundamental links between synthetic pathways, material structure, and functional properties.
+The CFN is aggressively pursuing frontier AI technologies (including large language models and agentic motifs) to empower next-generation science campaigns.
+CFN envisions a Science Exocortex wherein researchers leverage a swarm of AI agents that operate as a coherent whole, allowing the human to undertake more ambitious science.

-Theme Three emphasizes the study of Nanomaterials in Operando Conditions, which accelerates research by monitoring materials in their operating environments.
+- Multimodal Analysis of Nanomaterials in Operando Conditions: Accelerates research by monitoring materials, via multiple probes, in their operating environments.
 Interrogating materials at the nanoscale to derive atomic-level information on physicochemical processes under operating conditions remains a forefront and evolving nanoscience research field.
 The CFN will augment its comprehensive suite of instruments for operando studies of nanomaterials such as catalysts, photocatalysts, and battery electrodes.
-The CFN will increasingly integrate operando capabilities with data management and computational resources for advanced data analytics.
+The CFN will increasingly integrate operando capabilities with data management and computational resources for advanced AI-accelerated data analytics.